 Suffolk Wildlife Trust

-North Cove is a quiet relaxing place with a patchwork of wetland habitats including grazing marsh, wet woodland and pools, all lying in the valley of the River Waveney.
-Characteristic marshland plants like ragged-robin and yellow rattle (so named because the dried seeds rattle in their pods) have become established along with nationally scarce marsh fern which is thriving here.
-Bog pimpernel occurs in the meadow and opposite-leaved golden saxifrage can be found near the old decoy pond.The reserve is also a great site for fen meadow plants.
+Watch out for characteristic marsh plants like ragged-robin and yellow rattle (so named because the dried seeds rattle in their pods) along with the nationally scarce marsh fern, which is thriving here.
+Bog pimpernel occurs in the meadow and opposite-leaved golden saxifrage can be found near the old decoy pond – a legacy of when this spot was part of a 19th century shooting estate.